crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Health
   A measure of life force.
 Synonymous with hit points and sometimes abbreviated as HP.
 You die if your health drops to zero or less (although you can die in other ways, too).
-The main screen shows both your current and maximum hit points.
-Usually, you regain hit points slowly over time.
+The main screen shows both your current and maximum health.
+  Usually, you regain health slowly over time.
 Pressing '5' or Shift-Num-5 lets you wait for a longer period.

 Magic
   A measure of magic or other intrinsic power.
 This is used primarily for spellcasting, but is sometimes also used for the evoking and invoking of many other special abilities.
-They are displayed in the same way as hit points;
+They are displayed in the same way as health;
   nothing bad happens if these drop to zero, except, of course, that you can't cast any spells.
 Resting also restores your reserves of magic.